pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 ![](http://i.imgur.com/lrw7nQD.png)

 Once we have the policies created we are going to publish the Site Policies from the content type hub so they will be available to all the sites.

+#### SharePoint Data Repository ####
+If you will be hosting the Site Requests in SharePoint list you will have to pre-provision the necessary lists.
+The PnP Provisioning Engine is used to provision the Fields, Content Types, and lists.
+The Template file PnPSiteProvisioning.xml may be found in the source directory under setup.
+See [https://github.com/OfficeDev/PnP/tree/master/Binaries/PowerShell.Commands](https://github.com/OfficeDev/PnP/tree/master/Binaries/PowerShell.Commands "PnP cmdlets")

 #### App Registration and Permissions ####